symfony/symfony-docs/frontend/encore/reactjs.rst

         }
     }

-In this component, React allow us to call props, this way, passing data from the ``hello.js`` file is as simple as a property call, by default, if the component need to receive dynamic data, it's best to do an Ajax request or to :ref:`pass data from Twig to JavaScript <twig-data>`.
+In this component, React allow us to call props.
+Thanks to this, you can pass pass data from the ``hello.js`` file (created next) either by fetching that data via an AJAX call or :ref:`passing data from Twig to JavaScript <twig-data>`.

 Now it's time to render it!
 First, add a new ``hello.js`` file inside the ``assets/`` folder: